A Romantic New Year's Eve Story

 Back on the farm, Steve's parents were also surprised, but he was their favored child and they soon accepted his decision.
 They invited all the neighbors and threw a good old fashioned Russian party for their neighbors with freely flowing vodka and whiskey for all.

-In late January, Francie and Steve were married by a priest.
-They moved out New Jersey to the farm, but the city soon drew them back.
+In late January, Franka and Steve were married by a priest.
+With the blessing of the church and their families, they moved out to New Jersey to the farm, but the city soon drew them back.
 The U.S. entered the war, and Steve was anxious to do his patriotic duty.
-After their first child, Stephanie, was born in 1942, they moved back to the city with it's lure of better jobs.
-Steve was rejected by the military because he failed the physical.
+After their first child, Stephanie, was born in 1942, they moved back to the city with it's lure of better jobs and opportunities.
+Steve was devastated when he was rejected by the military because he failed the physical.
 He was blind in one eye from a childhood sledding accident and he had also lost a finger on his right hand due to blood poisoning.
-Devastated, he got a job in the Brooklyn Navy Yard building ships for the war.
-Their second child, Robert, was born in the city.
+Determined to do his part for the war effort, he got a job in the Brooklyn Navy Yard building ships for the war.
+Their second child, Robert, was born in the city in 1945.

-Francie and Steve eventually moved to New Jersey where they raised their four children, but they always had a bit of wanderlust in their blood, moving from house to house in central NJ their whole lives.
+Franka and Steve eventually moved to New Jersey where they raised their four children, but they always had a bit of wanderlust in their blood, moving from house to house in central NJ their whole lives.
 They carried on many of the traditions of their Polish/Russian heritage and passed them down to their children and grandchildren.
-Francie and Steve were married for 58 years.
+Franka and Steve were married for fifty eight years.
 Every New Year's Eve, they threw a party to celebrate their first romantic New Year's Eve and told their story again as they celebrated their very special New Year's Eve anniversary.

 I hope you enjoyed this story of a romantic New Year's Eve in 1940.